mre-code/groovysql/README.md

 The SQL input can come from a disk file, the command line through the --sql option, or from standard input (keyboard or pipe).

+In addition to standard input, SqlClient also supports an interactive line editing mode with retained history.

 SqlClient also supports a control record capability.
 Control records allow directives to be processed during the SQL processing.